 PLC and SKILLS classes are graded on a Pass/Fail basis.
-A passing grade is earned by students who engage in regular attendance, have a willingness to work, and accept support and assistance from teachers.
+A passing grade is earned by students who engage in regular attendance, have a willingness to work, accept support and engage in lessons.
 Students earn credit for these classes.
 PLC and SKILLS classes are considered "major" classes and can be considered toward athletic eligibility.

-GRADE LEVEL SKILLS CLASSES are designed to serve students who are registered into general education College Prep, Honors or Accelerated level academic classes and who require supportive instruction to help them access the general curriculum.
+GRADE LEVEL SKILLS CLASSES are designed to serve students who are included in general education classes at the College Prep, Honors or Accelerated level and who require supportive instruction to help them access the general curriculum.
 Students in the Skills Center utilize academic support and develop strategies to learn how to use their strengths to compensate for area(s) of difficulty or challenge, to develop self awareness, self advocacy, and to gain independence in managing their academic responsibilities.
 Recommendations for Skills classes and frequency are made by the student's IEP team.